ftwkoopmans/goat/README.md

 The following R code will map these genes to entrez and report the success/fail rate to console;

 ```
-# update this file path to where you stored the HGNC data table
+# TODO: update this file path to where you stored the HGNC data table (download link in above instructions)
 file_hgnc = "C:/data/hgnc_complete_set.txt"
 hgnc = hgnc_lookuptable(file_hgnc)
 genelist = symbol_to_entrez(genelist, hgnc)